✅ SAFE — Pumpkin Seeds

 Plain dry-roasted with no oil or salt are safe.
 Never salt or flavoured.

 Yes — Labradors can eat pumpkin seeds safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like pumpkin seeds on top of their regular diet adds calories.
 Treat pumpkin seeds as an occasional reward, not a daily supplement.

 Yes — Pumpkin Seeds remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut pumpkin seeds out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Other Safe Foods Like Pumpkin Seeds for Dogs